Biking Superhighways: Guide to Cycling for Medium-Distance Travel

 Bike behaviour and mechanics

 In my quick overview of all public transport, I put biking in the medium distance travel category.
 That puts it ahead of buses and trams and alongside the metro and monorail.
 At first glance, that seems a bit odd, but I think it stands up.
+Once cims get going, bikes go surprisingly fast.
+Bike paths are also unconstrained by passenger throughput limits, meaning you’ll never have hundreds of people waiting at stops, and not enough vehicles to collect them.

 Even without any optimisation, cims will happily ride on the sidewalk, bikes lanes, footpaths or bike paths.